CarouselSMS/API_deprecated/sections/api/callbacks-sessions.md

 Session closed `(session_closed)`
 ---------------------------------

-This callback is performed when the user session with an application is closed for any reason.
-It can be the session expiry or the explicit command from the user.
+This callback is performed when a user session with an application is closed for any reason.
+It can be the result of a session expiration or due to an explicit command from a user.

 ### Parameters